rickosborne/cascades/md/11-2-1-loop-two.md

 I had been dubious at the time, and I don't know if my experience as a flight attendant had changed that opinion.
 Yes, we saw so many travelers that we did begin to get a sense for troublemakers or people who needed an extra comforting smile.
-I'd also handled my fair share of drunk and rowdy passengers—I'd learned how to handle them in my time as a waitress and bartender.
+I'd also handled my fair share of drunk and rowdy passengers—I'd learned how to handle them in my time as a server and bartender.
 But I had never been faced with someone like that bomber: someone who wanted to harm himself or others.

 Had I seen anyone acting suspicious enough that I thought they could be capable of trying to blow up the airplane?